Matrix Multiplication in the MPC Model: Rectangular Matrix Multiplication

 Observe that there would be a total of $n$ submatrices of the forms $A^{iq}$ and $B^{qj}$.
 In one round of communication, let's distribute the input among the $n$ processors such that each processor contains exactly two sub-matrices, namely, $A^{iq}$ and $B^{qj}$ for some values of $i,j,q$ such that the sub-matrices stored by any two processors are distinct.
 This is possible since storing $A^{iq}$ and $B^{qj}$ requires only $O(d)$ memory.
 Let us focus on computation on $C^{11}$, other submatrices are computed in the same way.
 We have assigned $\frac{n}{d}$ processors to compute it.
-Let $P^{ij} = \{p_1, p_2, \ldots p_{\frac{n}{d}} \}$ be the set of processor assigned to $C^{ij}$.
-In round $k$, processor $p_i$ receives submatrices corresponding to $q = (i-1)\sqrt{d}+k$ \textit{i.e.} in round 1, it receives $A^{1((i-1)\sqrt{d}+1)}$ and $B^{((i-1)\sqrt{d}+1)1}$, in round 2, it receives $A^{1((i-1)\sqrt{d}+2)}$ and $B^{((i-1)\sqrt{d}+2)1}$ and so on.
-Processor $p_i$ then computes the product of these submatrices locally after each round, adding the newly computed product to the existing product that it computed in the previous round using simple matrix addition.
-It's easy to observe that after $\sqrt{d}$ rounds, processor $p_i$ will contain $\sum_{k=1}^{\sqrt{d}} A^{1((i-1)\sqrt{d}+k)} * B^{((i-1)\sqrt{d}+k)1}$.
-Now we have $(\frac{n}{d})$ submatrices distributed over the processors in $P^{ij}$, each containing a matrix of size $\sqrt{d} \times \sqrt{d}$ such that the sum of those matrices will produce $C^{11}$.
+Let $P^{11} = \{p_1, p_2, \ldots p_{\frac{n}{d}} \}$ be the set of processor assigned to $C^{11}$.
+We set the communication pattern as follows.
+In round $k$, processor $p_i$ receives submatrices corresponding to $q = (i-1)\sqrt{d}+k$.
+In other words, in round $1$, it receives matrices matrices $A^{1((i-1)\sqrt{d}+1)}$ and $B^{((i-1)\sqrt{d}+1)1}$, in round 2, it receives $A^{1((i-1)\sqrt{d}+2)}$ and $B^{((i-1)\sqrt{d}+2)1}$ and so on.
+In each round, $p_i$ computes the product of summatrices received in the current round, and adds the newly computed product to the existing matrix it computed till the previous round using simple matrix addition.
+It is easy to observe that after $\sqrt{d}$ rounds, processor $p_i$ will contain matrix $\sum_{k=1}^{\sqrt{d}} A^{1((i-1)\sqrt{d}+k)} * B^{((i-1)\sqrt{d}+k)1}$.
+Now we have $(\frac{n}{d})$ submatrices distributed over the processors in $P^{11}$, each containing a matrix of size $\sqrt{d} \times \sqrt{d}$ such that the sum of those matrices will produce $C^{11}$.
 According to \cref{lem:logkt}, $C^{11}$ can be computed in $O(\log_d n)$ rounds.
 Similarly, the other $C^{ij}$ are also computed in parallel.
 Thus, matrix $C$ can be computed in $O(\sqrt{d} + \log_d n)$ rounds.
 The only thing missing in the proof is to show that each processor is sending messages of $O(d)$ size per round.
 Notice that each element of matrices $A$ and $B$ needs to be sent to at most $\sqrt{d}$ processors.
 Each processor initially holds $d$ elements of both $A$ and $B$.
-Thus, it needs to send $d\sqrt{d}$ elements to another processor, which can easily be done in $O(\sqrt{d})$ rounds, such that each processor sends $O(d)$ elements in each round.
-This finishes the proof for the upper bound.
+Thus, it needs to send $d\sqrt{d}$ elements to other processors, which can easily be done in $O(\sqrt{d})$ rounds, such that each processor sends $O(d)$ elements in each round.
+From this we get the following theorem.